MAGNESIUM - HEALTH BENEFITS, DEFICIENCY, MAGNESIUM RICH-FOODS AND GUIDE TO BEST FORMS OF MAGNESIUM

 They also need fewer additives overall, which makes magnesium in capsule form a more health-friendly choice compared to tablets.
 Another plus is that capsules are generally easier to swallow.

 Liquid magnesium — such as mineral water or mineral water concentrates — typically contains no additives.
-For example, Ecohi’s mineral concentrate MINERALEX, which provides magnesium along with other important minerals like sodium, potassium, calcium, and many more, is completely free from chemicals and additives.
+For example, Ecohi’s mineral concentrate MINERALEX (currently available only in Estonia and Finland), which provides magnesium along with other important minerals like sodium, potassium, calcium, and many more, is completely free from chemicals and additives.

 However, there are exceptions.
 For instance, effervescent magnesium drink tablets (similar to other water-soluble vitamin tablets) — the kind you dissolve in water to create a lemonade-like refreshment — often contain a variety of additives, sweeteners, and frequently colorants as well.
 This means that anyone who prefers to avoid such ingredients should approach this form of magnesium with caution.